ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0045-the-narathiwat-incident-2026.md

 - demonstrates the use of ideological framing in crisis communication
 - shows how narrative management operates during sensitive events
 - highlights the interaction between Front‑End and Back‑End governance
+- and provides a contemporary example of official responses in conflict‑affected regions

-The incident does not introduce new mechanisms; it provides a **contemporary example** of existing patterns.
+The incident does not introduce new mechanisms; it reinforces existing patterns.

 ---

-## 9. Notes
+## 10. Notes
 This post describes structural dynamics and observable facts.
 It does not address individual motives, political positions, or institutional intent.